Marketcircle/AXElements/docs/Inspecting.markdown

 process identifier for the application is also included.
 In other cases, the screen co-ordinates or whether the element is enabled may not be relevant, so you can override the method in the specific subclass to not inculde those attributes and/or include other attributes.
+The key idea is to make `#inspect` helpful when exploring a UI through the console or debugging a script.

 ## Accessing Children